 As most homeowners know, stripping old wallpaper is tricky.
-If not done right, it can damage the drywall underneath and lead to more—and more expensive—wall repairs.
-While in some cases you can simply install new wallpaper over an existing layer of wallpaper you no longer want, you'll have to remove it entirely if you want to replace it with a fresh layer of paint.
+If not done right, it can damage the drywall underneath and lead to more — and more expensive — wall repairs.
+In some cases, you can simply install new wallpaper over an existing layer of wallpaper you no longer want.
+However, you'll have to remove it entirely if you want to replace it with a fresh layer of paint.

 What's in this cost guide?

 For example, a Thumbtack pro specializing in renovations and interior painting in Orlando, Florida, typically charges $1.50 per square foot to remove wallpaper.
-They charge more if certain issues, like extra time required to remove very old wallpaper, occur.
+They charge more if certain issues occur.
+For example, you might pay if they need extra time to remove very old wallpaper.
 However, the cost to add a skim coat to the wall to create a smooth surface for painting or repapering is included in the total.

 Below are example wallpaper removal costs based on the type and size of rooms: